 Add the flour and mix on low speed until well combined.
 The mixture will seem dry and crumbly at first, but it will come together.

-When ready to bake, remove the dough from the refrigerator; let it soften on the countertop for 20 to 30 minutes.
+Remove the dough from the refrigerator; let it soften on the countertop for 20 to 30 minutes.
 Preheat the oven to 350 degrees F and line two baking sheets with parchment paper.

 Work the dough with hands for a minute or so, until it feels soft and pliable enough to roll.
 Be careful not to overwork it; it should still feel cold.